 Headaches can become so severe and constant that they interfere with normal activities and sleep.

-The doctor will ask about your symptoms and medical history, and perform a physical exam.
-The cause of a headache can be difficult to determine.
+The doctor will ask about your symptoms and medical history.
+A physical exam will be done.
+Diagnosis can be made on exam, based on specific features.
+The cause of the headaches however, may be more difficult to determine.

 Tests may include: